sks2k/Razen-Lang/CODE_OF_CONDUCT.md

 ---

-Maintained with ❤️ by **Prathmesh Barot** under the **Basai Corporation**, a solo-managed community-driven initiative for open, free, and non-commercial development.
+Maintained by **Prathmesh Barot** under the **Basai Corporation**, a solo-managed community-driven initiative for open, free, and non-commercial development.